 Kinetic parameters of GEF mediated nucleotide exchange were determined using a fluorescence resonance energy transfer (FRET) based protocol{Klebe, 1995, r04255}.
 Each Gsp1 variant was purified as a Gsp1:GDP complex, as confirmed by reverse phase chromatography.
 Nucleotide exchange from GDP to mant-GTP (2'-(or-3')-O-(N-Methylanthraniloyl) Guanosine 5′-Triphosphate, CAT # NU-206L, Jena Biosciences) was monitored by measuring a decrease in intrinsic Gsp1 tryptophan fluorescence (295 nm excitation, 335 nm detection) due to FRET upon binding of the mant group.
 Each time course was measured in GEF assay buffer (40 mM HEPES pH 7.5, 100 mM NaCl, 4 mM MgCl2, 1 mM Dithiothreitol) with excess of mant-GTP.
-For most variants of Gsp1 we measured time courses at Gsp1:GDP concentrations ranging from 0.25 to 12 μM with an excess mant-GTP concentration of 200 μM.
+As the affinity of Ran/Gsp1 is ten-fold higher for GDP than for GTP (Ka binding constant of 16 1010 M-1 and 0.74 1010 M-1, as well as koff of 1.2 10-5 s-1 and 14 10-5 s-1 for mant-GDP for mant-GTP, respectively){Klebe, 1995, r04189}, for most variants of Gsp1 we measured time courses at Gsp1:GDP concentrations ranging from 0.25 to 12 μM with an excess mant-GTP concentration of 200 μM.
 For Gsp1 variants with high Km values that had to be measured at concentrations of up to 200 μM we used an excess of 1000 μM mant-GTP.
+In addition, we fit the data using a combination of fits following the approach of Klebe{Klebe, 1995, r04255}.
+For concentrations of substrate (Gsp1:GDP) that were much lower than the excess of mant-nucleotide (200 μM) we used a combination of two exponential decays, and for reactions with high concentrations of Gsp1, where the relative excess of mant-nucleotide was lower, we always estimated the initial rates using linear fits to the very beginning of the reaction, when levels of mant-nucleotide-bound Gsp1 are very low and therefore exchange is overwhelmingly from Gsp1-GDP to Gsp1-mant-nucleotide.

 All kinetic measurements were done at 30ºC in 100 μl reaction volume using 5 nM GEF (Δ1-27Srm1), except for higher concentrations of the mutants with high Km values that were measured at 20 nM GEF.
 Data were collected in a Synergy H1 plate reader from BioTek, using Corning 3686 96-well half-area non-binding surface plates.
 For low concentrations of Gsp1:GDP the time course data were fit to a combination of two exponential decays:

 Y = span1 * exp(knucleotide exchange * Time) + span2 * exp(kbackground * Time) + fluorescenceplateau